 December in the French capital is generally cold, and often rainy or icy.
 Temperatures often approach zero and sometimes descend below freezing.

-Snow is rare, however, and when it does come, it usually melts on hitting the ground, often turning into a sludgy slush that can be both irritating and dangerous to navigate without good traction on your shoes.
-Wind chill can make cold seem more biting.
+Snow is rare, however.
+And when it does come, it usually melts soon after hitting the ground, often turning into a sludgy slush that can be both irritating and dangerous to navigate without good traction on your shoes.
+Wind chill can make cold seem even more biting.

 Average Temperatures and Rainfall: